 With so many establishments to choose from, it can be hard, even for a local, to find the perfect place to spend the evening; you don’t want to fall into a pricey tourist trap, do you?

 This highly inviting café-restaurant-buvette hybrid drew up a locally-sourced, seasonal menu focusing first and foremost on quality and affordable prices.

 The contemporary bistro with strong LA vibes revitalised this oft-overlooked part of the city and was quick to become one of the best Old Montreal restaurants, especially as far as brunch is concerned.
 Also worth noting is the spacious, sun-drenched patio for those lazy summer days.

-This contemporary hotspot serves some of the best Vietnamese fare in the city on one of the most enjoyable patios in Montreal.
+This contemporary hotspot acts as one of the best Vietnamese Old Montreal restaurants and perhaps the most fun with its enjoyable patio.
 Simple yet edgy are the operative words here, with steamed buns attractively blackened with squid ink; the Ginger-Carrot crispy tofu and the Caramel-Soya Sauce Cornish hen are also surprising novelties.

 To make the festivities last even longer, head downstairs to the sleek, clandestine watering hole lit with about a gazillion paper lanterns with strong “Opium Den” vibes; it’s not just about visual impact down here, though, as the pan-Asian cocktail menu is highly creative.

 Le Serpent (257 Prince)

 The expertise and irreproachable service at Le Serpent truly make it an essential stop on any Montreal foodie itinerary.

 The industrial-looking space caters to trendy diners, and almost paradoxically, serves sublime Italianate plates that could be mistaken for comfort food if they weren’t so elegantly presented.